Torus bundle Liouville domains are stably Weinstein: Chimney folds

-This clarifies how the chimney is ``filled in.''
-Roughly speaking, points that enter in the chimney get funneled down and pass through the iterates $h_{\partial W_0}^j(C)$ in the stove for $1\leq j \leq n$ before ultimately getting trapped.
-While this is happening, points entering through a collection of preimages $h_{\partial W_0}^{-j}(C)$ in the stove pass through the various iterates and eventually travel up the chimney and then exit the fold.
-As the $z$-coordinate of a flowline increases with each application of $h_{\partial W_0}$, it follows that points entering $h^{-(j+1)}_{\partial W_0}(C)$ with holonomy fill in a portion of the chimney above points entering $h^{-j}_{\partial W_0}(C)$ with holonomy.
+All this said, we summarize the behavior of a chimney fold.
+Points that enter in the chimney get funneled down and pass through the iterates $h_{\partial W_{\mathrm{Ch}}}^j(C)$ in the stove for $1\leq j \leq n$ before ultimately getting trapped.
+While this is happening, points entering through a collection of preimages $h_{\partial W_{\mathrm{Ch}}}^{-j}(C)$ in the stove pass through the various iterates and eventually travel up the chimney to exit the fold.
+As the $z$-coordinate of a flowline increases with each application of $h_{\partial W_{\mathrm{Ch}}}$, it follows that points entering $h^{-(j+1)}_{\partial W_{\mathrm{Ch}}}(C)$ with holonomy fill in a portion of the chimney above points entering $h^{-j}_{\partial W_{\mathrm{Ch}}}(C)$ with holonomy.
 Thus, the role of the $t$-thin stove is two-fold: it provides enough room to funnel points entering the chimney away to be trapped, and it also provides a repository of points that will ultimately fill in the trapping region in the chimney.
-The main assumption in defining a chimney fold simply gaurantees that these two features function independently of each other.
+Assumption \ref{ass:chimney} guarantees that these two features function independently of each other.

-Once again, we emphasize that this discussion is not important for the proof of Proposition \ref{prop:mainprop}; its purpose is simply to bolster intuition about the dynamics of a chimney fold.
-We do not need to carefully study the holonomy of points entering $H_0^C$ away from the chimney region.